mtvs/eloquent-approval/README.md

 #### On model objects

-You can update the status of an entity by using provided methods on the model object.
+You can update the status of an entity by using provided methods on the `Model` object.

 ```php